I don't own these characters; Disney does.

 "Yeah, well, believe me, I would if I could, but damned Doctor D is on this straight and narrow thing now," she snorted and took a moment to roll her eyes that time.

 "'Doctor D?'
-The pathetic blue fool that tricked Warmonga?"
+The pathetic blue fool who tricked Warmonga?"
 Warhok inquired, just to make sure he had his information straight.
 He could not figure out why Shego would stay with that lout after watching so much footage on her, which included things about Drakken.
+Why did she follow such an idiot?
+She could have had the world at her fingertips, but instead, babysat a moron.

 "Yeah, that's him.
 He's on this 'right-side-of-the-law' kick.
 I mean, ever since our fifteen minutes of fame from kicking your butt wore off, he's been working his ass off to try to get back in everyone's good graces by inventing something useful.
 Needless to say, it's not working and I'm bored out of my mind!"
 Shego screamed, more to the ceiling than her unexpected visitor.
 That had been building for months now.
 When she first said it to Drakken, he just blew her off and continued on with his work.

 Warhok nodded.
 "As you should be.
-A warrior should be out, doing battle, gaining conquest!" he declared and he made a tight fist that he shook once in her direction.
+A warrior should be out, doing battle, gaining conquest!" he declared and he made a tight fist, which he shook once in her direction.

-"Yeah, yeah, yeah," she replied in a flippant tone.
+"Yeah, yeah, yeah," she replied in a flippant tone, waving him off.
 She actually agreed with him, though.
 She felt like she was wasting away and she ached to do something, to resemble something of her former self rather than be the shell of a person who had been on the sofa for three days straight with no will to move.

 "Is that why I have not heard anything about you recently?
 You have retired because of that blue twit?"
-Warhok demanded to know, scowling at the thought of this fiery demon ending her career for some idiot that did not deserve her company.
+Warhok demanded, scowling at the thought of this fiery demon ending her career for some idiot who did not deserve her company.

 "Heard from me?" she echoed as a puzzled expression washed over her face.
 Then, as a light bulb went off in her head, she smirked her usual taunting smile.
 "You been stalking me, big boy?" she asked.
 She wondered why he was watching her.
 Was it to destroy her?
 She doubted it since he could have done that the moment he burst into the room.
 So, what was his interest in her?